Belgian firm to clean up Agent Orange in Vietnam

 belganewsagency.eu

 The investment fund Aquitara will finance the works.
 In return, it will be granted land which it will develop into industrial zones.
 The sale of this land will provide the fund with the necessary return on investment.
-In addition, the launch of micro-grocery shops will also be financed for around a hundred families who are victims of Agent Orange.
+In addition, the launch of micro-grocery shops will also be financed for around 100 families who are victims of Agent Orange.

 Website preview